 Check Costumes and Accessories

-- Some masks and costumes may contain latex, nickel and other allergens.
+- Some masks and costumes may contain latex, nickel, and other allergens.
 Carefully read the labels on costumes and accessories.

-- Check any makeup, face paints, hairspray or other products for allergens.
+- Check any makeup, face paints, hairspray, or other products for allergens.
 Some of these things can cause contact dermatitis in sensitive people.

 Avoid Allergy and Asthma Triggers

 Dealing with allergies or asthma can spoil a fun night.
-If you or your child has asthma, remember to carry a quick-relief inhaler.
-Review your Asthma Action Plan and your doctor's instructions about pre-treating before potentially being exposed to asthma triggers.
+If you or your child has asthma, remember to carry their quick-relief inhaler.
+Review your Asthma Action Plan and your doctor’s instructions about pre-treating before potentially being exposed to asthma triggers.

 - Piles of leaves and hay bales can have mold spores and pollen that may trigger allergies or asthma.

-- Other people's homes may have cigarette smoke, dust or pet dander that could trigger allergies or asthma.
+- Other people’s homes may have cigarette smoke, dust, or pet dander that could trigger allergies or asthma.

 - Scented candles and room fresheners can be asthma triggers.
 Use battery-operated candles to light up luminaries or jack-o'-lanterns.

-- Spooky drinks or treats made with liquid nitrogen or dry ice nitrogen may trigger asthma in sensitive people.
+- Spooky drinks or treats made with liquid nitrogen or dry ice may trigger asthma in sensitive people.